celwell20/ROB-530-Term-Project/README.md

 ## Conclusions
-In this project, we have demonstrated the potential of using a particle filter to improve the accuracy of CNN pose estimates for a monocular camera.
-Our results suggest that the particle filter can be a useful tool for pose estimation in real-world applications.
+In this project, we have demonstrated the potential of using a particle filter to improve the accuracy of CNN-based pose estimates for a monocular camera.
+Our results suggest that the particle filter is particularly good at estimating the translational components of the pose, whilst its rotational counterparts are not always as accurate.
 Further research is needed to explore the performance of the particle filter in different settings and with different CNN architectures.

 ## References